-OPENING TIMES & ACADEMIC CALENDAR

-For the latest opening times and the academic calendar please visit ucp.ac.uk/key-dates
+OPENING TIMES & For the latest opening times and the academic calendar ACADEMIC CALENDAR please visit ucp.ac.uk/key-dates

-TELEPHONE
+TELEPHONE 01733 214466

-EMAILS General enquiries hello@ucp.ac.uk

-Admissions admissions@ucp.ac.uk Student support support@ucp.ac.uk

-Student finance student finance@ucp.ac.uk Accommodation accommodation@ucp.ac.uk

-WEBSITES University Centre Peterborough

-UCAS ucas.com

-Student finance gov.uk/student-finance

-FOLLOW US Facebook facebook.com/ucpeterborough

-Twitter twitter.com/ucpeterborough

-Instagram instagram.com/ucpeterborough

-LinkedIn University Centre Peterborough (UCP)

-ucp.ac.uk

-LATEST INFORMATION
+EMAILS General enquiries Admissions Student support Student finance Accommodation hello@ucp.ac.uk admissions@ucp.ac.uk support@ucp.ac.uk studentfinance@ucp.ac.uk accommodation@ucp.ac.uk WEBSITES University Centre Peterborough UCAS Student finance ucp.ac.uk ucas.com gov.uk/student-finance FOLLOW US Facebook Twitter Instagram LinkedIn facebook.com/ucpeterborough twitter.com/ucpeterborough instagram.com/ucpeterborough University Centre Peterborough (UCP)

-This prospectus was printed in August 2020.
+LATEST INFORMATION This prospectus was published in July 2021.
 University Centre Peterborough makes every effort to ensure that the information provided is accurate and correct at the time of printing.
 However, due to producing before the academic year starts, it may be necessary for us to change some of the information.
 For the most up to date information we advise you to visit ucp.ac.uk.

-ALTERNATIVE FORMATS

-This prospectus is available in alternative formats on request.
+ALTERNATIVE FORMATS This prospectus is available in alternative formats on request.

-ACKNOWLEDGEMENTS

-University Centre Peterborough would like to thank our students and staff for appearing in and contributing to this prospectus.
+ACKNOWLEDGEMENTS University Centre Peterborough would like to thank our students and staff for appearing in and contributing to this prospectus.